 them.
 The typical NDE, for example, is usually recounted

-glow and strong positive emotions that emanate
+glow and strong positive emotions that emanate from

-and tone are radically different.
-Here, for instance, one
+the content and tone are radically different.
+Here,

-of some kind of post-traumatic stress disorder
+any case of some kind of post-traumatic stress disorder

 and their difficulties in dealing with their experience

 are only compounded by the knowledge of others'

 events associated with the abduction.